Flood Protection at the City of Richmond

 During the "atmospheric river" rainfalls back in November 2021, what estimated percentage of Richmond's pumping capacity was utilized?

-Sacha asked almost 2 years ago
+Sacha asked over 2 years ago

 At the peak of the November storms, each of the City’s 39 pump stations were moving water at or near full capacity at some point during the event.